IvorySQL/IvorySQL/README.md

 IvorySQL is advanced, fully featured, open source Oracle compatible PostgreSQL with a firm commitment to always remain 100% compatible and a Drop-in replacement of the latest PostgreSQL.
 IvorySQL adds a “compatible_db” toggle switch to switch between Oracle and PostgreSQL compatibility modes.
 One of the highlights of IvorySQL is PL/iSQL procedural language that supports oracle’s PL/SQL syntax and Oracle style Packages.

-IvorySQL has imported and enhanced the [Orafce](https://github.com/orafce/orafce) extension to add support for numerous Oracle compatibility features including built-in PACKAGES, data types, and conversion functions

 The IvorySQL project is released under the Apache 2 license and encourages all types of contributions.
 For IvorySQL community no contribution is too small, and we want to thank all our community contributors.

 </br>